roberson3d/roberson3d.github.io/index.md

 layout: default
 title: "Ricky Roberson | Portfolio"
 brief: |
-  <h4>Hey!
-I am a video game engineer located in Chicago, IL.
-I'm looking to work with a small team of great people to conceive of and build fun games.</h4>

-  **In my ideal role, I'll be able to:**
-  - Work collaboratively with cross-disciplinary teams
-  - Create unique systems and games
-  - Share ownership in creative decisions
-  - Pursue self-motivated ideas

-  **In a team, I'm looking for:**
-  - A culture of creative collaboration
-  - Fun and innovative games
-  - Sustainable work environment
-  - Opportunities for professional development
+  <h4>As a video game engineer based in Chicago, IL, I am passionate about working with a small team of talented individuals to conceive and develop fun games.
+In my ideal role, I thrive in a collaborative environment where I can contribute to unique systems and games, share ownership in creative decisions, and pursue self-motivated ideas.
+I value a culture of creative collaboration, opportunities for professional development, and a sustainable work environment.
+I am excited to be part of a team that creates innovative games and brings joy to players worldwide.<h4>
 ---

 # Resumé

 ## Strengths

-* Creatively resolve challenges
+* Proven ability to creatively solve complex technical challenges
-* Attentive to technical and visual details
+* Attentive to technical and visual details to ensure high-quality game development
-* Strong multidisciplinary communication skills
+* Strong multidisciplinary communication skills to effectively collaborate with cross-functional teams
-* Deep experience in the intersection of engineering and tech art
+* Deep expertise in engineering and tech art, with a focus on creating efficient pipelines
-* Anticipate pipeline needs to streamline productivity
-* Work under minimal supervision, both individually and collaboratively
+* Self-motivated and able to work both independently and collaboratively

-## Languages & Softwares
+## Skills

-* Unity3d, C#
+* Over a decade of experience in game development using Unity engine and programming in C#.
+* Shipped and supported multiple titles for various platforms including iOS, Android, Mac & Windows via Steam, and WebGL.
+* Proficient in various game programming fields such as implementing gameplay features, UI/UX, client/server communication, animation, and tools.
-* Jenkins, Groovy, Shell
+* Strong experience in creating CI/CD build systems and content pipeline using Jenkins, Groovy, and Shell.
-* C++, C
-* Python
-* Autodesk Maya, MEL, & Mudbox

 ## Experience

-### Synapse Games, Inc *(acquired by Kongregate, Inc. in October 2018)*
+### Kongregate, Inc. *(formerly Synapse Games, Inc prior to aquisition in October 2018)*

 *Senior Client Engineer, March 2014 - present*<br>
-Responsible for building the front-end app for each game.
-I work in collaboration with all departments to implement:
-  * New gameplay features
-  * UI layout and functionality
-  * Combat systems
-  * Data and server communication
-  * Bug fixes
-  * CI/CD build systems improvements
-  * Asset pipeline automation and tools
-  * Plugins and engine maintenance
+I am responsible for building the front-end app for each game, working in close collaboration with all departments to implement various features and systems.
+This includes developing new gameplay features and combat systems, designing and implementing UI layout and functionality, handling communication with server authorative APIs, and provide post-release support and maintenance for live games.
+I also contribute to the development of CI/CD build pipelines and improvements, automating content pipeline and tools for efficient, and ensure plugins and engine maintenance.
+My role involves working closely with cross-functional teams and supporting the entire game development lifecycle to deliver high-quality, engaging games to players.

 ***Unannounced Project***
+  * Assisted in designing and authored the client end combat system, contributing to the development of game play elements.
-  * Modularized core systems from previous titles into game independent packages
+  * Modularized core systems from previous titles into game independent packages, improving code reusability and maintainability.
-  * Assisted design and authored the client combat system
-  * Established asset pipeline guidelines
-  * Developed tools to ensure ease of use and adherence to asset pipeline guidelines
+  * Developed tools and guidelines for asset pipeline, establishing reliability in the content pipeline process
-  * Created and managed build pipeline and CI/CD tools via Jenkins

 **TMNT: Mutant Madness** (2020) [trailer&rarr;](https://www.youtube.com/watch?v=abf4_cTto00)<br>
-  * Architected and authored the combat system.
-UI, AI, skill system, visual effects, and other game play elements
+  * Architected and authored the combat system, including UI, AI, skill system, and visual effects.
-  * Implemented several features including the client storefront, a tower climb mode, and a survival mode.
+  * Implemented several features such as the client storefront, tower climb mode, and survival mode, enhancing gameplay experience.
-  * Iterated on many systems to modify UI, enhance performance, and debug gameplay issues.
+  * Iterated on systems to modify UI, enhance performance, and debug gameplay issues.
-  * Created and managed build pipeline and CI/CD tools via Jenkins.
+  * Created and managed build pipeline and CI/CD tools via Jenkins, ensuring smooth development and release processes.

 **Rift Heroes** (2018) [trailer&rarr;](https://www.youtube.com/watch?v=vLtrtsnP77A)<br>
-  * Prototyped and championed several combat systems.
+  * Prototyped and championed several combat systems, contributing to the final design of the fully featured combat system.
   * Further developed the final chosen design into a fully featured combat system.
-  * Created and managed build pipeline and CI/CD tools via Jenkins.
+  * Created and managed build pipeline and CI/CD tools via Jenkins, facilitating efficient development and deployment workflows.

 **Spellstone** (2015) [trailer&rarr;](https://www.youtube.com/watch?v=-RbpLFSfie4)<br>
-  * Improved the UI/UX from previous title by introducing fluid and natural touch screen controls.
+  * Improved the UI/UX from previous titles by introducing fluid and natural touch screen controls, enhancing user experience.
-  * Updated features and UI from previous titles to match a new fantasy style.
+  * Updated features and UI from previous titles to match a new fantasy style, improving visual aesthetics.
-  * Rebuilt outdated systems with reusable components to improve stability.
+  * Rebuilt outdated systems with reusable components, increasing stability and maintainability.
-  * Implemented the studio's only live PvP mode, allowing players to play against each other in real time.
+  * Implemented the studio's only live PvP mode, allowing players to engage in real-time player versus player battles.

 **Other Titles**<br>
   * *Castaway Cove* (2017) [trailer&rarr;](https://www.youtube.com/watch?v=vSJknYiFBAo)